omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

     </table>
   </div>

-The data consists of _stop and frisk data_  __with noise added to protect confidentiality__.
+The data consists of _stop and frisk data_ with noise added to protect confidentiality.
 This is important because it means that the estimates here will not reproduce the exact same results as in the book or the article.
 But the lessons of it remain true.
 Here's a quick description of the data.

-* **stops**: The number of police stops between January 1998 and March 1999, for each combination of precinct, ethnicity and type of crime.
+* <Strong>stops</Strong>: The number of police stops between January 1998 and March 1999, for each combination of precinct, ethnicity and type of crime.
 * **pop**: The population.
 * **past.arrests**: The number of arrests that took place in 1997 for each combination of precinct, ethnicity and type of crime.
 * **precinct**: Index for the precinct (1-75).